shedskin/shedskin/tests2/README.md

 - Use grouped naming for selective testing based on name patterns.
 For example test all types: `test_type_*.py`

 - Avoid turning a test in this folder into a benchmark test for speed.
-Adjust the scaling parameters to speed up a slow test since its purpose and inclusion in this folder is to check for correctness of implementation not speed.
+Adjust the scaling parameters to speed up a slow test since its purpose and inclusion in this folder is to check for correctness of implementation not to test for speed.

-- Avoid using the `global` qualifier for access to globals from functions. `pytest` does not work well with such constructs and will show errors.
+- Avoid using the `global` keyword for access to globals from functions: `pytest` does not work well with such constructs and will show errors.
+Several historical tests had to be rewritten to address this problem.

 ## Todo:

 - [x] include cmake (ctest) testing
 - [x] run all tests as either executables or python extensions
+- [ ] enabled windows platform support for cmake-based method
 - [ ] unify both shedskin compilation modes for tests such that both executables and python extensions are generated, built and run for reach test run.
 - [ ] convert more tests